How to reduce operational costs without AI hype

 You know what cut our costs more than any technology?
 Making work visible.

 Not dashboards.
 Not reports.
-Actually seeing what everyone’s doing, real-time.
+Seeing what everyone is doing, in real time.

 After: Open screen.
 See exactly where everything is.
 2 seconds.

-That visibility alone saved us 2 hours per person daily.
+That visibility alone can save hours per person daily.
 Just from not asking “what’s the status?” anymore.

 Want to see how real-time process tracking changes everything?
 It’s not about surveillance.
 It’s about finally seeing where money disappears.

-Here’s a question that’ll save you more than any AI ever could:
+Here’s a question that will save you more than any AI ever could:

 - Weekly strategy meetings?
 Stopped them.
 Nothing broke.
 Saved 10 hours/week.